 Unfortunately, like so many other great initiatives, cuts in funding eventually found us and I was made redundant.

-By this time, I’d met my incredible wife and we had two young sons.
+By this time, I was married with two young sons.
 We moved out of London to Hampshire to be closer to family.
 I took on the role of daddy day care and my wife commuted to work.
 Somehow, (don’t know how that happened!)
 Two more precious boys arrived (4 boys!) ….
 My artwork took a back burner.
 Our greatest creations took precedence.

-Our eldest is just turning 10 this year (2018).
+Our eldest is just turning 11 this year (2019) and our youngest is starting school in September.
 I can hardly believe it.

 And so to the here and now.
 As well as the school runs I’m working as a part time art tutor with Surrey County Council working with the outreach team- Probation, long term unemployed, homeless groups… Trying to share all the possibilities that engaging with our creativity can open up to us as individuals and together.